 We offer our members a neutral forum in which they can exchange ideas and information on Canadian roadway- and urban transportation-related technical guidelines and best practices.

 TAC doesn’t set standards, establish regulations or work to influence government policy.

-TAC does not set standards, but is THE source for roadway-related technical documents, best practices, and national guidelines that are referenced in many jurisdictions across the country.
-These documents are sold / distributed via the TAC Bookstore.
+The technical documents, best practices, and guidelines published by TAC are referenced in many jurisdictions across the country, and are sold / distributed via our Bookstore.